MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### TravelAssistanceEnabled

-  #### Enable travel assistance
+  #### Enable travel assistance (obsolete)

+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 105.
   #### Supported versions:

-  - On Windows and macOS since 93 or later
+  - On Windows and macOS since 93, until 105

   #### Description

+  This policy is obsolete as the feature is now contained within the Edge Sidebar and can be managed using the [HubsSidebarEnabled](#hubssidebarenabled) policy.
+It doesn't work in Microsoft Edge after version 105.
 Configure this policy to allow/disallow travel assistance.

 The travel assistance feature gives helpful and relevant information to a user who performs Travel related task within the browser.
 This feature provides trusted and validated suggestions / information  to the users from across sources gathered by Microsoft.